Freeing the Neck with Crawling and Rolling (Patrons)

 Tip – Rewinding

 Study tip: Many instructions are repeated.
 If you get a little lost, rest and listen.
 You’ll often find your way.
-If you need it, use the 10 seconds back button.
+Or use the rewind button on the page or your mobile device.

-While we offer 52 free lessons, this one's just for our Patron-level donors.
-You can preview the lesson notes and comments below, but to access the audio you’ll need to join The FP as a Patron.
+We offer over 50 free lessons, but this one's just for our Patron-level donors.
+You can learn about it in the free lesson notes and comments below, but to access the audio you’ll need to join The FP as a Patron.
 Learn more

 If you are a Patron, please log in: